artemave/cccv/README.md

 exclude-files:
   - "README.*" # this is regexp, NOT a glob

-min-hunk-size: 3 # lines; defaults to 2
+# mininum number of consequtive duplicate lines to consider relevant; defaults to 2
+min-hunk-size: 3

 min-line-length: 15 # defaults to 10
 ```

 ## Limitations

-Relies on _standard_ git diff format.
+Relies on _default_ git diff output format.